Last Updated on 17 January 2026 by Cycloscope

 Is Ukraine the most dangerous country in Europe?

-By Amy Butler – The Wayfarer’s Book – instagram.com/wayfarersbook/
+By Amy Butler – The Wayfarer’s Book

-This was followed by Russia’s annexation of Crimea and war in the east, which has drawn mostly negative media attention.
-However, Ukraine is the biggest country in Europe so you can easily stay far away from conflict zones and still enjoy the country – in fact, now is the perfect time to visit Ukraine!
+This was followed by Russia’s annexation of Crimea and the war in the east, which has drawn mostly negative media attention.
+However, Ukraine is the biggest country in Europe, so you can easily stay far away from conflict zones and still enjoy the country – in fact, now is the perfect time to visit Ukraine!

-Ukraine is undiscovered Europe.
+Ukraine is an undiscovered Europe.
 It’s full of ancient history, hearty cuisine, helpful people, and stunning nature.
 With fewer tourists visiting here than elsewhere in Europe, you really feel like you’ve stumbled upon one of Europe’s last puzzles.

 From the imposing Soviet architecture to the wildly romanticized marauding Cossacks to the early years of its recent independence, Ukraine’s history and culture will completely engross you.

 There are some things to keep in mind to stay safe in Ukraine.
 Obviously, stay away from the war zone in the east.
-And if the rare political rally or protest erupts, avoid it, just to be on the safe side.
+And if a rare political rally or protest erupts, avoid it, just to be on the safe side.

 The biggest thing to be mindful of is pickpockets and scammers.
-But in general, I’ve felt very safe living in and traveling around Ukraine for the last year and a half, and I hope others are inspired to come to visit this gorgeous country!
+But in general, I’ve felt very safe living in and traveling around Ukraine for the last year and a half, and I hope others are inspired to come visit this gorgeous country!

 Belarus